 Toft now admits he had sex with about 200 boys.
 Some say the figure may be higher.

-“Whoever causes one of these little ones who believe in me to sin, it would be better for him for a great millstone were hung around his neck and he were thrown in the sea.”
-Mark 9:42
+“And whoever shall offend one of these little ones who believe in me, it would be better for him that a millstone were hanged around his neck and he were cast into the sea.”
+King James Bible Mark 9:42

 I first met Toft about a decade ago when I worked at the Edmonton Courthouse for 630-CHED News.
 Toft was there to get an extension to a court order prohibiting him from being around children.
 I immediately recognized him from the newspaper stories.
 Toft fit the public image of what a guard should look like: tall, muscular and authoritative.